-Snaps—also known as snap hooks or spring hooks—are hooks with a spring snap in their ends to prevent the accidental unhooking of a rope, cord, or another target line.
+Snaps—also known as snap hooks or spring hooks—are hooks with a spring snap in their ends to prevent the accidental unhooking of a rope, cord, or other target line.
 Snaps are a common but essential component in a huge range of industrial applications, from dog leashes to theatrical lighting.

 The Different Types of Snaps